mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 The professor, Josh Tenenbaum, is a legendary figure in the field of computational cognitive science.
 Each lecture was essentially a recap on one of his papers.
 I can count the number of lectures I attended on one hand.
 I virtually learned nothing in this class other than how to program in WebPPL.
 It is a super chill class though (3 psets, 1 optional pset + final project).

 Shoutout to my 2 project partners for letting me tag onto their project and carrying me.
-Honestly they were pretty cool and can model nearly anything.
+They are pretty cool and can model nearly anything.

 # CHNSLIT 114
 This was the first, and hopefully not the last, Harvard class I preregistered for.
 This class was also the reason I never attended any 6.002 lectures.